Skip to main content

 What is less discussed, yet profoundly important, is DHT’s systemic function as a key metabolic signaling molecule.
 Think of your endocrine system as an intricate communication network.
 Testosterone acts as a broad-spectrum signal, influencing muscle mass, bone density, and overall energy.

 DHT, conversely, is a highly specialized messenger, delivering precise instructions to specific cells that regulate critical metabolic processes.
-When this specific messenger is intentionally silenced through pharmacological intervention, the communication network is disrupted, and the can be felt throughout the system.
+When this specific messenger is intentionally silenced through pharmacological intervention, the communication network is disrupted, and the metabolic consequences can be felt throughout the system.

 The suppression of Dihydrotestosterone removes a key signaling molecule from the body’s metabolic orchestra, leading to systemic dysregulation.